Youth Speaker FAQ »

 - You can also get creative and write a grant to secure funding.
 Here is a list of grant writing resources.

 In my book I describe how I went to a counseling program when I was 15.
 The positive impact of that program and the investment of wise mentors in my life helped make me the person I am today.
 My mission now is to take that message to the audience that needs it most, our students.

 They’re the best!
 My wife, Casie, and I have been married since 2013.
 We have four awesome kids: Addie, Jack, and our twins, Ellie and Lucy.
 The kids love playing outside, making up games, and of course… watching movies.
-We live close to both sets of grand parents too, so we visit them all the time.
+We live close to both sets of grandparents, so we visit them all the time.

 Some of my favorite books are: Boundaries, Failing Forward, Scary Close, and Good to Great.
 My favorite movies are The Truman Show, Napoleon Dynamite, One Fine Day, and of course, The Shawshank Redemption.